Constructing metric spaces from systems of walls

 The statement of Theorem \ref{introthm:mcg_inj} applies to all strong-coarse-median groups, whereas \cite{durhamminskysisto:stable} and \cite{haettelhodapetyt:coarse} cover (colourable) hierarchically hyperbolic groups.
 In that generality, normal wall paths witness semihyperbolicity.
 For the Teichmüller metric, a system of quasigeodesics with similar properties to those of Theorem~\ref{introthm:mcg_inj} has been announced by Kapovich--Rafi.

 The interplay between the median and the metric on $X_\C(S)$ has consequences for the geometry of its balls.
-For instance, following Cannon \cite{cannon:almost}, we say that a metric space $M$ is \emph{almost convex} if for every $k$ there exists $N(k)$ such that for all $r$, every pair of points in an $r$--sphere $S_r(m)\subset M$ can be joined by a path in the ball $B_r(m)$ of length at most $N(k)$.
+For instance, following Cannon \cite{cannon:almost}, we say that a metric space $M$ is \emph{almost convex} if its spheres have the following property: for every $k$ there exists $N(k)$ such that for all $r\ge0$ and $m\in M$, if $x,y\in S_r(m)\subset M$ have $\dist(x,y)=k$, then $x$ and $y$ can be joined by a path in the ball $B_r(m)$ of length at most $N(k)$.
 The following shows that this holds for $X_\C(S)$ in a strong way.
 (See Lemma~\ref{lem:convex_balls} and Proposition~\ref{prop:nwp_rough_geodesic}.)

 \begin{introthm} If $S$ is a strong coarse median space, then normal wall paths make $X_\C(S)$ almost convex, with $N(k)=k+6$. \end{introthm}

 In \cite[Qns~3.4,~3.5]{farb:some}, Farb asks whether there exist almost convex Cayley graphs of mapping class groups, and whether the Teichmüller metric is almost convex.
 Although the above theorem does not directly answer Farb's questions, it shows that almost convexity holds in the space $X_\C(S)$, which is equivariantly quasiisometric to the desired spaces, and is witnessed by hierarchy paths.